Nonprofit Hospital That Sued Poor Patients Just Freed Thousands From Debt

 This article was produced in partnership with MLK50: Justice Through Journalism, which is a member of the ProPublica Local Reporting Network.

 The largest nonprofit hospital system in Memphis, Tenn., is erasing the debts owed by more than 6,500 patients it sued for unpaid hospital bills.
-Methodist Le Bonheur Healthcare had come under fire for its practice of aggressively pursuing medical debt from poor patients, in a city where nearly 1 in 4 residents live below the poverty line.
-The move to forgive outstanding bills comes amidst an overhaul of its debt collection processes announced in late July.
+Methodist Le Bonheur Healthcare had come under fire for its practice of aggressively pursuing medical debt from poor patients, in a city where nearly 1 in 4 residents lives below the poverty line.
+The move to forgive outstanding bills comes amid an overhaul of its debt collection processes announced in late July.

 The dramatic shift was prompted by an investigation from nonprofit news organizations MLK50: Justice Through Journalism and ProPublica that revealed that Methodist filed more than 8,300 debt lawsuits from 2014 through 2018, including against its own employees.
 Methodist had doggedly pursued low-income defendants who had little ability to pay, often garnishing their meager paychecks.